STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search

 \section{HARDWARE RESULTS}

 The custom quadrotor used for hardware experiments is shown in Figure \ref{fig:UAV_hardware}.
-Onboard hardware includes an Orange Pi 3.0 computer, Teensy 4.0 microcontroller, and an InvenSense ICM-20948 IMU.
-The system was flown indoors in a 4m x 4m x 4m drone cage equipped with an OptiTrack motion capture system that accurately measures the pose of the vehicle.
+Onboard hardware includes a 10th generation Intel NUC with i7 CPU, Teensy 4.0 microcontroller, an InvenSense ICM-20948 IMU, and a Livox Mid-360 LiDAR.
+The system was flown in an underground parking structure covering a flight area of approximately 45m x 35m x 3m.